 - How is internet access in Kenya?
 Kenya's communications network is accessible from most parts of the country and provides the necessary services for international phone calls and fax.
 Internet access in Kenya is relatively convenient.
 Wi-Fi is available at most tourist areas and hotels in major cities like Nairobi.
 But you should be aware that network coverage might be unreliable in bush or savannah, including the country's nature reserves and national parks.

 - Is it a common practice to give tips in Kenya?
 Tipping is a common practice in Kenya.
 It is a kind of social etiquette to some extent.
 The suggestion is to give the tour guide USD 5-10 per traveler per day and the driver USD 6-8 per traveler per day.
 Besides, in restaurants and hotels, tipping 10% of the bill is appropriate.
-Of course, the final tipping depends on the satisfaction of the service you received.
+Of course, the final tipping depends on the satisfaction of the service you received during a Kenya tour.